superduper-io/superduper/docs/hr/content/docs/core_api/apply.md

 ## Connecting component: `Stack`

-A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one go to your data via SuperDuperDB.
+A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one pass to your data via SuperDuperDB.

 On `db.add(stack)` SuperDuperDB performs the heavy lifting of deciding which components need to be applied first, which need to be modified on incoming data, and which outputs need to be made searchable.